Psychology (PSY)

 This course is a study of the crucial problems involved in understanding human sexuality and assisting individuals and couples with sexual concerns.
 It is designed to provide scientific information in the following areas: research about sexuality, sexual development, aging and sexual functioning, sexual orientation, gender issues, sexual anatomy & physiology, sexual response cycles, psychological and social sexual dynamics, treatment of sexual disorders and sexual trauma/abuse, sexual behavior patterns, sexual communication, contraception, infertility, and sexually transmitted infections.

-Ethics and Professional Conduct in Psychology This course is designed to provide students with a practical awareness of ethical standards and codes of conduct in the field of psychology.
+This course is designed to provide students with a practical awareness of ethical standards and codes of conduct in the field of counseling, including orientation to the identity and role of a Clinical Mental Health Counseling practitioner.
 Students will review and critically analyze case studies which incorporate such topics as ethical decision making, informed consent, confidentiality, boundary and relationship issues, professional competence, supervision, and multicultural and diversity issues.

 This course will focus on family dynamics and family systems.
 Various family systems theorists such as Minuchin, Satir, and Haley will be reviewed and discussed.
 Specific attention will be given to issues of substance use within the family, including both working with someone with primary substance use and the effects of substance use on family structure.
 Students will be given the opportunity to practice various systemic interventions that promote healthy psychological development within the family system.
 The impact of culture, gender, and sexual identity will be examined.